maxim-saplin/flutter_python_starter/README.md

 1. Proper management of /assets
   - [ ] Handle situation when there're already assets defined in pubspec.yaml
   - [ ] When building for a specific platform make sure to remove assets from other platforms to save room
-  - [ ] Investigate "Do you want the application “app.app” to accept incoming network connections?" request upon first launch, shouldn't be any
+  - [x] Investigate "Do you want the application “app.app” to accept incoming network connections?" request upon first launch, shouldn't be any - fixed, didn't use loopback address when requesting free port from OS
-  - [ ] Fix multi instance (currently next instance kills old server)
+  - [ ] Fix multi instance launch (currently next instance kills old server)